gttdo/asset-tool-local/readme.md

 ```
 $ npm install
 ```
-- If you are using Windows OS, node-sass will become incompatible and will run into errors when compile sass.
+- If you are using Windows as your OS, the node-sass package will become incompatible and will run into errors when compiling SASS.
 Skip step number 1, and start with step number 2.

 2. Clone or download the git repository and delete the package.json file.
-You will need to initialize npm again and manually download the dev dependencies.
+You will need to initialize npm again and manually download the dependencies.
+Thankfully, there are only two (for now)!
 ```
 $ npm init
 $ npm i -D node-sass nodemon
 ```
-2.1 In your package.json file, copy these scripts in your scripts code block.
+3. In our package.json file, copy these scripts in our scripts code block.
 ```
 "build-css": "node-sass --include-path scss public/sass/main.scss public/css/main.css",
 "watch-css": "nodemon -e scss -x \"npm run build-css\""
 ```
-- "build-css" will compile your scss and build your css file from your main.scss to your main.css.
+- "build-css" will compile our main.scss file located in public/sass folders and build our css file to our main.css, located in our public/css folders.
-- "watch-css" will watch and compile your sass files automatically with nodemon.
+- "watch-css" will watch and compile our sass files automatically with nodemon.
-- ``public/sass/main.scss`` and ``public/css/main.css`` are path files located from the root level.

-3. Download and install the free version of MAMP and drop this project folder inside the htdocs folder.
+4. Download and install the free version of MAMP and drop this project folder inside the htdocs folder.
+Our htdocs folder is basically where our project files will live if we want to use MAMP as its server.
 ```
 On Mac, it will be located in:
 Applications > MAMP > htdocs > {project_folder_name}